ajaarma/snv/README.md

 ##### Customized Curated Annotation sets	  #####

-	Deafult present with this distribution.
+	Default present with this distribution.
 Can be found in XML file with these tags:
 		(1) GeneList: <genelist>
 		(2) Somatic mosaicism genes: <haemGenesFile>
 		(3) Imprinted genes: <imprintedGenesFile>